 Bulk on the rear rack or in top boxes

-Low cost, smaller solid state tablets, even smartphones are good enough for e-mail and social media these days.
+Low cost, smaller solid state memory tablets, even smartphones are good enough for e-mail and social media these days.
 They are lighter, more durable choices and easier to pack inside a saddle bag rather than top box.
 Good quality mirror-less cameras are also available in small, rugged, light weight formats, too.

 For sure, tank bags are useful for easy access and storage in pretty much the same way top boxes are.
 Inevitably though, they bear the same drawbacks as well.
 As mentioned above, weight stored high and away from the center of gravity of a bike acts as an undesirable lever that kicks in at the slightest loss of balance.

 Avoid back packs.
 Keep extra drinking water in bottles inside or strapped to panniers.
-Camel bags or similar are popular these days but they are more trouble than they’re worth.
-They need to be cleaned regularly and will make you sweat under your riding jacket.
+“Camel bags” or similar are popular but they are more trouble than they’re worth.
+They need to be cleaned regularly and maintained which is extra undesirable work when on a big trip.